 Beach Monitoring Web Portal:

-As part of AS-EPA's Beach Monitoring Program, a total of 50 recreational beaches are sampled and tested for bacteria on a regular basis.
+As part of AS-EPA's Beach Monitoring Program, a total of 46 recreational beaches are sampled and tested for bacteria on a regular basis.
 Tutuila beaches are sampled weekly, whereas Aunu'u and Manu'a beaches are sampled monthly.
 The map below provides the most updated status of local beaches based on sampling results.
-A safe beach indicates low enterococci bacteria levels that are within AS-EPA Water Quality Standards.
-An unsafe beach indicates enterococci bacteria levels that exceed AS-EPA Water Quality Standards.
+A recommended beach indicates low enterococci bacteria levels that are within AS-EPA Water Quality Standards.
+A not recommended beach indicates enterococci bacteria levels that exceed AS-EPA Water Quality Standards.
 It is advised that the public should not swim, wade, or fish within 400 feet of these polluted beaches.
 For more information, please contact AS-EPA at 633-2304.

 - Link to USEPA On-site Wastewater Treatment Systems Manual